sortabrilliant/emojiconbini/readme.txt

 = What's a conbini? =

-Conbini are Japanese convenience stores (which I'm kinda obsessed over).
+Conbini are Japanese convenience stores (which I'm kinda obsessed with).

 == Screenshots ==
 1. Click.
 Click.
 Done.